BryanSCL/BryanSCL/README.md

 ### Projects

 **Height Sense**
-A short game on working at height safety — spot hazards and make safe decisions.
+A short game on working at height safety.
+Spot hazards and make safe decisions.

 **Bite Right**
 A fast-paced game about how food choices affect energy and focus.